Top 10 Most Popular Ethnic Cuisines in Canada According to Google

 3. Thai (Popularity Score 33)

 Probably one of the newest minority communities in Canada beginning with young Thais travelling to the country as students in the 1950s.
 Most returned home of course, but the link had been made.
-When financial crisis hit Taiwan in the 1990s, many looked to Canada for new opportunities and brought with them their pungent, harmonious cuisine.
+When financial crisis hit Thailand in the 1990s, many looked to Canada for new opportunities and brought with them their pungent, harmonious cuisine.

 Locally, Thai cuisine is most popular in British Columbia (Google Score: 100), followed by Ontario (Google Score: 76) and Nova Scotia (Google Score: 71).